Anyon dynamics in field-driven phases of the anisotropic Kitaev model: Anyon dynamics

-In order to discuss the dynamics of majoranas and anyons, and potential field-induced hybridization at lower anisotropy, here we briefly review the canonical fermion representation of Kitaev model.
+In order to discuss the dynamics of majoranas and anyons, and potential field-induced hybridization at lower anisotropy, here we briefly review the canonical fermion representation of the Kitaev model.
 This picture is an alternative to the majorana-flux picture up to a gauge transformation, but with better lucidity in formalizing the interplay between the two sectors.
-The integral limit of KSL is most naturally described in terms of fractionalized degrees of freedom ($c_i, b^\alpha_i$) where $\sigma^\alpha_i = i c_i b^\alpha_i$ \cite{kitaev2006anyons} and $c_i, b^\alpha_i$ are majorana fermions that are responsible for the matter majorana and gauge sector respectively.
-The sublattice character of the honeycomb lattice allows these majoranas to be combined into canonical fermions~\cite{PhysRevLett.98.247201} \bea c_{i} \equiv f_i + f^\dagger_i,~ c_{i +\hat{z}} \equiv i (f_i-f^\dagger_i) \eea where $c_{i}$ denotes the majorana operator on the $A$ sublattice of the $i$-th site of the Bravais lattice; and $c_{i+\hat{z}}$ denotes that of $B$ sublattice thereof.
-Similarly for the bond fermions \cite{Baskaran2007} \bea b^\alpha_{i} = \chi_{i\alpha} + \chi^\dagger_{i\alpha},~ b^\alpha_{i + \hat{\alpha}} = i (\chi_{i\alpha} - \chi^\dagger_{i\alpha}) \eea This maps the Ising exchange on the $z$ bonds as \beq K_z \sigma^z_{i} \sigma^z_{i+\hat{z}} = -K_z (2n^f_i-1) (2n^{z}_i-1) \eeq thereby mapping the spin states on the sites $i$ and $i+\hat{z}$ (labelled by $|\sigma^{A}_z \sigma^{B}_z \rangle $) to a basis $|n^f_i, n^z_i \rangle$ on every $z$-bond.
+The integrable limit of the Kitaev QSL (KSL) is most naturally described in terms of fractionalized degrees of freedom ($c_i, b^\alpha_i$) where $\sigma^\alpha_i = i c_i b^\alpha_i$ \cite{kitaev2006anyons} and $c_i, b^\alpha_i$ are majorana fermions that are responsible for the matter majorana and gauge sector respectively.
+The sublattice character of the honeycomb lattice allows these majoranas to be combined into canonical fermions \bea c_{i} \equiv f_i + f^\dagger_i,~ c_{i +\hat{z}} \equiv i (f_i-f^\dagger_i) \eea where $c_{i}$ denotes the majorana operator on the $A$ sublattice of the $i$-th site of the Bravais lattice; and $c_{i+\hat{z}}$ denotes that of $B$ sublattice thereof.
+Similarly for the bond fermions $\chi$ \cite{Baskaran2007} \bea b^\alpha_{i} = \chi_{i\alpha} + \chi^\dagger_{i\alpha},~ b^\alpha_{i + \hat{\alpha}} = i (\chi_{i\alpha} - \chi^\dagger_{i\alpha}) \eea This maps the Ising exchange on the $z$ bonds as \beq K_z \sigma^z_{i} \sigma^z_{i+\hat{z}} = -K_z (2n^f_i-1) (2n^{z}_i-1) \eeq where $n_i^f$ and $n_i^z$ are the number operators of $f$ and $\chi_{iz}$ fermion.
+Hence it maps the spin states on the sites $i$ and $i+\hat{z}$ (labelled by $|\sigma^{A}_z \sigma^{B}_z \rangle $) to a occupation number basis $|n^f_i, n^z_i \rangle$ on every $z$-bond.
 The spin configurations $\ket{\uparrow \downarrow} , \ket{\downarrow \uparrow }$ map to $|00\rangle , |11\rangle$ and $\ket{\uparrow \uparrow } , \ket{\uparrow \uparrow}$ map to $|10\rangle , |01\rangle$ states.
 Similarly the other Kitaev exchanges $K_\alpha \sigma^\alpha_{i} \sigma^\alpha_{i+\alpha}$ are transformed to $-K_\alpha c_i c_{i+\alpha} (2n^{\alpha}_i-1)$.
-The static flux sector, which corresponds to $n^\alpha_i=1$ , then leads to a free fermionic description for the $f$ fermions that at $K_z=1$ describes a $p+ip$ superconductor with Dirac cones at the $\pm \bK$ point \cite{Read2000,kitaev2006anyons}.
-Increasing $K_z$ displaces the Dirac cones, merging them via a semi-Dirac dispersion at $K_z=2$.
+The static flux sector, whereby a uniform $n^\alpha_i=1$ is a valid choice of gauge, then leads to a free fermionic description for the $f$ fermions that at $K_z=1$ the model is effectively a $p+ip$ superconductor with Dirac cones at the $\pm \bK$ point \cite{Read2000,kitaev2006anyons}.
+Increasing $K_z$ displaces the Dirac cones, merging them via a semi-Dirac dispersion at $K_z=2$ (see Appendix.
+I).
 Increasing $K_z$ further opens up a gapped phase which is smoothly connected to the TC phase as detailed above.
 The operator correspondence between various ways of describing the excitations of the Kitaev model is illuminating.
-A two-spin flip operator $\sim \sigma^x_{i}\sigma^x_{i+\hat{z}}$ on $|\sigma \bar{\sigma} \rangle$ state corresponds to a two fermion excitation $\sim f_i^\dagger \chi_{iz}^\dagger + f_i \chi_{iz}$, in terms of $f$ and $\chi_z$ fermions, which in turn correspond to four flux excitations (two e-m pairs or a pair of $\epsilon$ particles) in terms of the $\tau^y$ operator acting on the ground state of the TC (see Eq. \ref{TChpert}).
+A two-spin flip operator $\sim \sigma^x_{i}\sigma^x_{i+\hat{z}}$ on $|\sigma \bar{\sigma} \rangle$ state corresponds to a two fermion excitation $\sim f_i^\dagger \chi_{iz}^\dagger + f_i \chi_{iz}$, in terms of $f$ and $\chi_z$ fermions, which in turn correspond to four flux excitations (two e-m pairs or a pair of $\epsilon$ particles) in terms of the $\tau^y$ operator acting on the ground state of the TC (see Eq.~\ref{TChpert} and Fig.~\ref{fig:dyn}(a)).